neuvector/docs/user/pages/04.navigation/01.navigation/docs.md

 ---

 ### Console Access
-The console requires https access on default port 8443.
+The console requires HTTPS access on default port 8443.
 The default user and password are admin.

 Please see the first section Basics -> Connect to Manager for configuration options such as turning off https, accessing the console through a corporate firewall which does not allow port 8443, or replacing the self-signed certificate.